48hour/Cell_segmentation_with_Unet/README.md

 ## Result

 ### Unet_grayscale & ResUnet_grayscale
-We can see that Unet_grayscale is overfitting from the traning history.
+You can see in the traning history that Unet_grayscale is being overfitted.
 The same is true for RGB.
-Below is the data for Unet_grayscale.

-ResUnet.
-Looking at the loss rate, we concluded that ResUnet prevented overfitting.
-However, we noticed an increase in the loss value at certain epochs.
-We decided that the learning rate was too high to reach a local minimum.
+For ResUnet, we noticed an exploding gradient in the loss value at certain epochs.
+We determined that the learning rate was too high to reach a local minimum.

-And we can see the performance decrease when we look at test_img.
-But overfitting has been avoided.
-Experiment by adding a way to stably reduce the loss value.
+So we experimented by adding different models, schedulers, and early stopping.

 ##### Training History
 Epoch : 100 , Batch : 4, Optimizer : Adam, lr = 1e-4, Augmentation : random_flip